🇲🇿

 Is it safe to travel to Mozambique right now?

-Do I need a visa before I arrive?
+Do I need a visa to visit Mozambique as a tourist?

 Ready for Mozambique?